 Occasional, non-regularly occurring out-of-office work arrangements may be allowed on a case-by-case basis if approved by an employee's director or department head.
-A formal telework agreement is not required for these occasional telework arrangements and a director or department head's approval on one occasion does not imply that future requests of a similar nature will be approved.
+A formal Telework Agreement is not required for these occasional telework arrangements and a director or department head's approval on one occasion does not imply that future requests of a similar nature will be approved.

 Telework is not a substitute for child or other dependent care.
 Teleworkers shall make or maintain childcare, adult care, or similar personal arrangements to permit concentration on work assignments during agreed upon work hours.
-Decreases in productivity or behaviors that detract value from the University may result in the immediate loss of teleworking status and/or may result in disciplinary action.
+Decreases in productivity or behaviors that detract value from the university may result in the immediate loss of teleworking status and/or may result in disciplinary action.

 Exception to the Policy for On-Campus Faculty

-The Telework Policy is administered by the Human Resource Services Director or designee (hereafter referred to as HRS Director), or in the case of faculty members whose normal work assignment warrants regular work at an alternate off-campus location, by the Executive Vice President and Provost or designee (hereafter referred to as Provost).
-The telework agreement is coordinated through the employing department of the teleworking employee.
+The Telework Policy is administered by the HRS Director or in the case of faculty members whose normal work assignment warrants regular work at an alternate off-campus location, by the Provost & Executive Vice President or designee (hereafter referred to as Provost).
+The Telework Agreement is coordinated through the employing department of the teleworking employee.
 Employees and supervisors with an interest in exploring a telework arrangement should consult the telework resources.

-Approval of the telework agreement must be complete before the employee begins teleworking.
+Approval of the Telework Agreement must be complete before the employee begins teleworking.

-Termination of University employment results in immediate cancellation of any telework agreement with the employee.
+Termination of university employment results in immediate cancellation of any Telework Agreement with the employee.

 GENERAL CONDITIONS OF TELEWORK AGREEMENTS

 A. Conditions of Employment.
 The teleworker's conditions of employment shall remain the same as for non-teleworking employees; wages, benefits and leave accrual will remain unchanged unless there is a change in employment status or scheduled hours that impacts benefit eligibility.
-In addition all University policies, rules and procedures shall apply at the telework site, including those governing communicating internally and with the public, employee rights and responsibilities, facilities and equipment management, financial management, information resource management, purchasing of property and services, and safety.
+In addition all university policies, rules and procedures shall apply at the telework site, including those governing communicating internally and with the public, employee rights and responsibilities, facilities and equipment management, financial management, information resource management, purchasing of property and services, and safety.
 Failure to follow policy, rules and procedures may result in termination of the telework arrangement and/or disciplinary action.

-As required by the telework agreement or upon at least 24 hours' notice by the employee's supervisor, the teleworker will attend job-related meetings, training sessions and conferences.
+As required by the Telework Agreement or upon at least 24 hours' notice by the employee's supervisor, the teleworker will attend job-related meetings, training sessions and conferences.
 In addition, the teleworker may be requested to attend meetings called with notice of less than 24 hours.
 The supervisor will use electronic means of communication whenever possible as an alternative to requesting attendance at such "short-notice" meetings, but there may be times when the employee's physical presence is deemed essential.
 In such cases the supervisor must provide sufficient notice to allow the employee a reasonable time to travel to campus to participate in the meeting.

 C. Fair Labor Standards Act.
-Teleworking employees who are not exempt from the overtime requirements of the Fair Labor Standards Act (FLSA) will be required to record all hours worked in a manner designated by the University.
+Teleworking employees who are not exempt from the overtime requirements of the Fair Labor Standards Act (FLSA) will be required to record all hours worked in a manner designated by the university.
 Teleworking employees will be held to the same standard of compliance as campus-based employees.
 The agreed upon work schedule shall comply with FLSA regulations.
 For non-exempt employees, hours in excess of the regular work schedule must be pre-approved by the supervisor.
-Failure to comply with this requirement can result in the immediate termination of the telework agreement.
+Failure to comply with this requirement can result in the immediate termination of the Telework Agreement.

 D. Emergency Disruptions and Inclement Weather.
 If the primary worksite is closed due to an emergency or inclement weather, the supervisor will contact the teleworking employee and provide instructions about the continuation of work at the telework site.
 If there is an emergency at the telework site, such as a power outage, the teleworker will notify the supervisor as soon as possible.
 The teleworker may be reassigned to the primary worksite or an alternate worksite in such cases or be required to take leave.

 E. Alternate Work Site.
 The teleworker must establish and maintain a dedicated workspace that is quiet, clean, and safe, with adequate lighting and ventilation and must confirm in writing, at least every six months that the work location is free of recognized hazards.
 The teleworker will not hold business visits or meetings with professional colleagues, customers, or the public at the alternate worksite.
 Meetings with other university staff will not be permitted at the alternate work location unless approved in advance by the employee's supervisor.
-The University reserves the right to visit the alternate work site as long as 24 hour notice is provided.
+The university reserves the right to visit the alternate work site as long as 24 hour notice is provided.
 The teleworking employee agrees to adhere to any zoning regulations applicable to the designated alternate work site.
-The University is not responsible for any zoning violations resulting from establishment of the alternate work site.
+The university is not responsible for any zoning violations resulting from establishment of the alternate work site.

 F. Inspections.
-In case of injury, theft, loss, or tort liability related to telework at the alternate work site, the teleworker must allow agents of the University to investigate and/or inspect the telework site.
+In case of injury, theft, loss, or tort liability related to telework at the alternate work site, the teleworker must allow agents of the university to investigate and/or inspect the telework site.

 G. Equipment.
 Furniture and equipment, including computer workstations, shall generally be provided by the teleworker.
-In the event that equipment and software is provided by the University at the telework site, such equipment and software shall be used exclusively by the teleworker and only for the purposes of conducting university business.
+In the event that equipment and software is provided by the university at the telework site, such equipment and software shall be used exclusively by the teleworker and only for the purposes of conducting university business.
 Software shall not be duplicated.
-In most situations, the University will provide a computer workstation on campus that the teleworker may access by remote desktop software.
+In most situations, the university will provide a computer workstation on campus that the teleworker may access by remote desktop software.

-If the University provides equipment, the teleworker is responsible for safe transportation and set-up of such equipment unless the equipment is being specifically ordered for the teleworker and is being directly delivered to the off-campus work site.
-In addition, before removing any equipment from the University campus or receiving any equipment through direct delivery, the teleworker must complete the Fixed Assets Off-Campus Use Form.
+If the university provides equipment, the teleworker is responsible for safe transportation and set-up of such equipment unless the equipment is being specifically ordered for the teleworker and is being directly delivered to the off-campus work site.
+In addition, before removing any equipment from the university campus or receiving any equipment through direct delivery, the teleworker must complete the Fixed Assets Off-Campus Use Form.

 H. Equipment Liability.
-The University will repair and maintain any equipment owned by the University.
+The university will repair and maintain any equipment owned by the university.
 The teleworker is responsible for safely transporting such equipment to campus for repair or maintenance unless movement of the equipment is likely to result in damage.
-Surge protectors or other protective devices must be used with any University computer made available to the teleworker, and all current virus protections and security measures recommended by divisional technology support or central Information Technology Services must be installed and operating.
+Surge protectors or other protective devices must be used with any university computer made available to the teleworker, and all current virus protections and security measures recommended by divisional technology support or central Information Technology Services must be installed and operating.

-The University may pursue recovery from the teleworker for university property that is deliberately, or through negligence, damaged, destroyed, lost or stolen while in the teleworker's care, custody or control.
-The University does not assume liability for loss, damage, or wear of employee-owned equipment.
+The university may pursue recovery from the teleworker for university property that is deliberately, or through negligence, damaged, destroyed, lost or stolen while in the teleworker's care, custody or control.
+The university does not assume liability for loss, damage, or wear of employee-owned equipment.

 I. Data Security & Confidentiality.
 Security and confidentiality shall be maintained by the teleworker at the same level as expected at all worksites.
 Confidential and sensitive data should not be saved on the local computer.
 Restricted access or confidential material shall not be taken out of the primary worksite or accessed through a computer unless approved in advance by the supervisor.
-The teleworker is responsible to ensure that non-employees do not access University data, including in print or electronic form.
+The teleworker is responsible to ensure that non-employees do not access university data, including in print or electronic form.

 K. Record Retention.
-Products, documents and records that are used, developed, or revised while teleworking shall be copied or restored to the University's computerized record system.
-Maintenance of University records must be consistent with the University record retention rules and policy.
+Products, documents and records that are used, developed, or revised while teleworking shall be copied or restored to the university's computerized record system.
+Maintenance of university records must be consistent with the university record retention rules and policy.

 L. Telework Expenses

 - Office Supplies.
-The University shall provide any necessary office supplies.
+The university shall provide any necessary office supplies.
 Out-of-pocket expenses for supplies normally available in the office will not be reimbursed unless pre-approved by the supervisor.
 All supplies should be secured in the telework site and must not be used by the teleworker or others for personal purposes.